|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 This tank was transported from Japan via Truk to Rabaul then loaded aboard the Bunsan Maru as one of four tanks unloaded at Tarlena on northwest Bougainville in September 1943.
 After the American landing at Torokina on November 1, 1943 the tanks were carefully concealed.
 In July 1944, the tanks were assigned to the 38th Independent Mixed Brigade.

 In early March 1945 then attempted to move them along the north coast road.
-On March 3, 1945 at 10:50am spotted by a pair of RNZAF 18 Squadron Corsairs patrolling the Ruri Bay area.
+On March 3, 1945 at 10:50am two RNZAF F4U Corsairs from No. 18 Squadron patrolling the Ruri Bay spotted a pair of Japanese tanks.
 Without bombs, the pair strafed the tanks, and reported them, returning with another F4U to drop 1,000 lbs bombs, and discovered a third tank.
 Later in the day, seven more aircraft from Piva bombed the tanks and left one on fire, and strafed the third tank which had not moved.
 It was hit and its ammunition exploded, 'completely wrecking it'.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|